Initiatives 2006 -

 X did not join SOSC / did not become division head.
 The Provost in a conversation later called me a “troublemaker”—he specifically referred to I having organized this vote—for introducing normal, professional practices at HKUST.

-2007 / 7 / 13 In an email to the Provost about the outcome of the 2007 merit review I argue that the message that arrives is “(i) do nothing but research in order to leave HKUST, or (ii) look for alternative sources of income support.”
+2007 / 7 / 13 Following the 2007 merit review, I ask the division head why the outcome does not match his earlier promise that economists in the division would receive a salary increase (economists are generally higher paid than, for example, sociologists).
+Separately, in an email to the Provost I argue that the message which the 2007 merit review outcome sends is “(i) do nothing but research in order to leave HKUST, or (ii) look for alternative sources of income support.”
 An exchange ensues.
 Nothing changes.
+Both communications here

 2007 / 7 / 13 I request that the members of the “Social Science Academic Review Committee” (appointed by the division head) be subject to confirmation though secret voting by SOSC faculty, and a similar procedure apply to the corresponding committee at the school level.
 Discussion ensues with division head and colleagues via email.
 Nothing changes.